maxipon/Play.APIs/README.md

 - **Play.Infra**: Contains the `docker-compose.yaml` file to help develop and run the application locally.
 - **Play.Frontend**: A simple template for the frontend, which uses the Catalog and Inventory services and is written in Node.js.
 - **Play.Common**: A simple framework that initializes the connection to MongoDB and helps communicate between the Catalog and Inventory services.
 - **Play.Inventory**: Defines the Inventory Entities and its Services.
+Has the following routes:
++ GET /items/(id)
++ POST /items/(id)
 - **Play.Catalog**: Defines the Catalog Entities, its Contracts, and its Services.
+Has the following routes:
++ GET /items/
++ POST /items/
+---
++ GET /items/:id
++ PUT /items/:id
++ DELETE /items/:id

 ## Why?